John Hopkins (motorcyclist): Coaching career

 After injuries prevented Hopkins from a comeback in racing he was offered a position as the riders' coach and race director for the American Racing team in Moto2 for the 2020 season.

 Hopkins arrival had an immediate impact upon American Racing's Joe Roberts, who at the time was the only American racing in any motorcycle road racing world championship.
 Roberts would take his first two pole positions, his first podium finish, and would be a consistent top ten finisher under Hopkins' tutelage.
 Hopkins nearly moved back to up to MotoGP when Roberts was in negotiations with Aprilia, with Aprilia making a concession to allow Hopkins to remain Roberts' rider coach should Roberts move up to MotoGP.
 Roberts ultimately declined the move to MotoGP and Hopkins stayed with American Racing.

-He is the riders' coach for series veteran Marcos Ramirez and American newcomer Cameron Beaubier.
+Hopkins is the riders' coach for series veteran Marcos Ramirez and American newcomer Cameron Beaubier.